 How to use keywords

-You want your web page to appear in the SERPS when people look for your product or service using a search engine, to do this you need to put words into the content of your web pages matching the words people will enter when searching.
+You want your web page to appear in the SERPs when people look for your product or service, so you need to put words into the content of your web pages matching the words people will enter when searching.

-If you provide gardening services in Cardiff you need to put the words "Gardening services Cardiff" into the content of your page, you need to include it in the page title and in the short description which appears on the SERPS under the title (the Snippet).
+If you provide gardening services in Cardiff you need to put the words "Gardening services Cardiff" into the content of your page, you should include it in the page title and in the short description which appears on the SERPs under the title (the Snippet).

 "Gardening Services Cardiff" will be your keyword for your home page.
 You may use variations of this on other pages eg:- "Local gardener in Cardiff" as the keyword for your services page.